Safety and Security

 Health and Safety Inspections

-Upon prior notice, the Office of Residential Education and Housing, Campus Police and/or Facilities Management will conduct periodic room inspections to help insure that all residents are in compliance with health, fire, and safety guidelines.
+Upon prior notice, the Office of Campus Life and Housing, Campus Police and/or Facilities Management will conduct periodic room inspections to help insure that all residents are in compliance with health, fire, and safety guidelines.
 General room inspections will indicate violations and will advise students of how to correct violations.
 Failure to correct violations may result in an applicable fine, confiscation of property and/or judicial action.

 Motorcycles, scooters, mopeds, etc., must be parked in the main parking areas.
 They may not be parked on the cement landing outside the doors of the residence halls, nor may they be taken into or stored in the residence halls.
 The speed limit on campus is 20 mph.
 Students are asked to exercise special caution near staff residences and family housing where young children are present.